FlyInkTV/FlyInkStream-Engine/README.md

 #### RTSP cameras and servers

 Most IP cameras expose their video stream by using a RTSP server that is embedded into the camera itself.
 In particular, cameras that are compliant with ONVIF profile S or T meet this requirement.
-You can use _MediaMTX_ to connect to one or multiple existing RTSP servers and read their video streams:
+You can use _Fly Ink Stream Engine™_ to connect to one or multiple existing RTSP servers and read their video streams:

 ```yml
 paths: